 First Officer Qualification Rule

-- Congress is allowing the FAA to make exceptions to the 1500 hour requirement based on the way a pilot received his or her flight training.
+- Congress allowed the FAA to make exceptions to the 1500 hour requirement based on the way a pilot received his or her flight training.

-In February 2012, the FAA issued a Notice of Proposed Rulemaking (NPRM) in response to the passage of Public Law 111-216 by Congress requiring all aircrew members on FAR Part 121 flights (scheduled air carriers) to hold an Airline Transport Pilot (ATP) certificate, which requires the holder to be at least 23 years old and have at least 1500 hours of flight experience.
-While there were other requirements listed in the NPRM, it is this experience requirement that will have the greatest impact on the airline industry and the young pilots seeking to begin an airline career.
-This law goes into effect August 1, 2013.
+On August 1, 2013, Public Law 111-216 went into effect requiring all aircrew members on FAR Part 121 flights (scheduled air carriers) to hold an Airline Transport Pilot (ATP) certificate, requiring the holder to be at least 23 years old and have at least 1500 hours of flight experience.
 Previously, a pilot met the minimum qualifications to be an airline first officer with 250 flight hours of experience.
 In recent years, the actual number of hours a pilot needed to have to get hired into a regional airline first officer position varied from a low of 300–400 hours to 900–1000.

 In the law, Congress gave the FAA the latitude to allow certain exceptions to the 1500 hour requirement if a pilot had taken “specific academic training courses” as part of his or her training.
-The FAA proposal listed an exception for military-trained pilots and for pilots who held a four-year college degree specializing in aviation.
+The FAA published exceptions for military-trained pilots and for pilots who graduated from two- and four-year college and university programs specializing in aviation.
 The FAA listed a few courses as examples of courses that were indicative of a rigorous aviation program to include aeronautical science and technology, aviation meteorology, air traffic operations, air transportation, aviation law, aircraft systems and CRM (crew resource management.)
 The FAA cited the training benefit derived for students more deeply immersed in aviation training than would be experienced in a typical non-collegiate setting.
 The FAA allows pilots who graduated with a two-year degree specializing in aviation (30 aviation credits minimum) to be granted a Restricted ATP license at age 21 and with 1,250 hours of total flight experience.
 Graduates of four-year programs specializing in aviation (60 aviation credits minimum) can be granted a Restricted ATP at age 21 and with 1,000 hours of total flight experience.
 The requirement for both crew members to hold an ATP license only applies to airline pilots, but many employers require just their captains to hold an ATP.